learning4better/english/README.md

 I or it or he or she or you or we or they or suri had

 What have you done.
-Who has ( singler) often using line
+Who has ( singular) often using line
-Who have (purler) common use line
+Who have (plural) common use line